appbaseio/Docs/content/docs/analytics/Implement.md

 ### How To Enable / Disable Empty Query
-By default, a library like ReactiveSearch shows you a set of results. even if the search hasn't been performed.
-Technically it calls the `match_all` query which can be considered as an empty query.
+By default, a library such as ReactiveSearch shows you a set of initial results even when no search query has been explicitly performed.
+The initial results are displayed by calling a `match_all` query which can be considered as an empty query.
 By default, we record the analytics for empty queries too.
 You can find out about it in the Appbase.io dashboard with the `<empty_query>` key.

 You can disable this behavior in `ReactiveSearch` by defining the `appbaseConfig` prop in the `ReactiveBase` and set the `emptyQuery` as `false`.